Expert Mortgage Advice for Self Employed Contractors.

 Applying for a self employed mortgage used to be a hassle that many people avoided all together.
 It was a general rule of thumb that self employed individuals were rarely approved by banks.
 Now, thanks to businesses like CIS mortgages, it is easier than ever for individuals in this situation to get the help that they need in order to own their own home.
 When applying for one of our self employed mortgages, keep in mind these things.

 Contractor mortgages seem to have a lot of grey area when it comes to the requirements.
 Mortgage lenders are usually full of advice, but the clear cut rules seem to be different everywhere.
-While a bank has one set of regulations, other lenders, like CIS Mortgages have a completely different set of rules.
+While a bank has one set of regulations, another lender may have a completely different set of rules.
 It can make things a bit confusing for potential applicants, but these questions should help clear up grey areas.
 These are some of our most frequently asked questions from individuals that are interested in applying for a contractor mortgage.

 If you are looking into your first mortgage, things can get a bit confusing, particularly for self-employed individuals and contractors.
 Here at CIS, we do as much of the work that we can for you, but we understand that you may still have a few questions about what steps you should take.
 Whether you are self-employed, a contractor or simply need basic CIS mortgage advice, CIS Mortgage is here to help you every step of the way.